 He was one of our first—if not the first—genuine American superstars.
 He had movie star good looks, and was a first rate conversationalist.
 His name alone was enough to sell books and generate press.
 Politicians fell over themselves to be associated with him.
 Fans mobbed him, and flooded his home with requests for his autograph or a scrap of his blotting paper.
 His image was in constant demand.
 He worked hard to protect his private life, and was fiercely protective of his public reputation.
 He was, in short, everything we still expect of our celebrities today – but even in today’s celeb-ucentric culture, there still really isn’t anyone quite like him.

 But Washington Irving made it all look so easy.
-And the trappings of fame have become such an accepted part of our view of movie stars—and I would argue that books were the movies of the 19th century, and its writers were the equivalent of movie stars—that we have all forgotten that Washington Irving did it all first.
+The trappings of fame have become such an accepted part of our view of movie stars—and I would argue that books were the movies of the 19th century, and its writers were the equivalent of movie stars—that we have all forgotten that Washington Irving did it all first.

 Even in his own time, people seemed to forget that Irving was an innovator.
 Edgar Allan Poe once privately admitted that he considered Irving “much overrated.”
 “A nice distinction might be drawn,” Poe said, “between his just and surreptitious and adventitious reputation—between what is due to the pioneer solely, and what to the writer.”